blue-button/implementation-guide/download.md

 ## Workflow

-As part of View, Download, and Transmit in Meaningful Use Stage 2, a patient must be able to download a copy of their health record.
+As part of the View, Download, and Transmit requirements in Meaningful Use Stage 2, a patient must be able to download a copy of their health record.
 A high-level flow of this is:

 1. A patient (or their authorized representative) logs into the Patient Portal using previously-validated credentials
 2. Within the portal experience, there is access to functionality that allows them to download a copy of their health record
-3. The download happens over a secure connection like HTTPS
+3. The download happens over a secure connection such as HTTPS

 The workflow in this section is meant to be illustrative, not prescriptive.